gsoft-inc/dynamite/README.md

 ```

-### C.6) Create a few page instances in Pages library and add some web parts
+### C.6) Create a few page instances in the Pages library and add some web parts

 Let's keep the ball rolling and create a custom search results page with an extra web part at the bottom of the Center web part zone: